leonkrivi/ESP32-mmWave-APIdriver/README.md

 The file should contain the Wi-Fi SSID and Wi-Fi password for the network that you want your ESP32 to connect to, as well as the MQTT broker IP address.

-The credentials should be in this format and order:
+The credentials should be in this format:
 ```
 WIFI_SSID=your_wifi_ssid
 WIFI_PASSWORD=your_wifi_password
 MQTT_BROKER_IP=your_mqtt_broker_ip
 ```
-**Note:** for demo use, I am using my home WLAN and am running the MQTT broker on my computer which is connected to that WLAN.
-That means that MQTT_BROKER_IP is set to my WLAN IP address.
-If you want to mimic my setup, you should set MQTT_BROKER_IP to be your WLAN IP, and run the broker from a computer connected to the same WLAN.

 ***

 ### Connect MR24HPC1 mmWave sensor to ESP32 board